 She contributed to the CRIMELINE Law Enforcement Training Program, sponsored by Experian, Financial Exploitation of Seniors and Investment Fraud.
 The project became an extended learning program, which won the Platinum Award for Excellence in online learning at Bellevue University in New York in 2007.

-She currently served on the President’s Advancement Council for Warner Pacific College and has played a key role in developing the Social Entrepreneurship degree program.
+She served on the President’s Advancement Council for Warner Pacific College and played a key role in developing the Social Entrepreneurship degree program.
 She is a former trustee for the Multnomah County Library Foundation and is currently Board Treasurer of the NW Rice Museum of Rocks & Minerals and a member of the Oregon Business Council Task Force on Poverty.
 Most recently, Judith co-founded Women’s Leadership Alliance, Inc., Florida, a non-profit dedicated to the advancement of women and others in the financial services profession.